-KiNK managed to create an honest snapshot of who he is and in what he is good at.
-There are euphoric tunes like The Russian or Teo Techno which could bring you right in the middle of his live sets.
-There are some breaks and funk influenced beats (Suncatcher, Samodiva), some mellow moments (the opening Soar and the closing The Universe In Her Eyes) and some industrial electronica (A Taste of Metal).
-Strahil adores Aphex Twin and we see that clearly in Peter Piet Piete which naturally brings memories of the IDM era.
+Strahil managed to create an honest snapshot of who he is and in what he is good at.
+There are euphoric tunes like The Russian or Teo Techno which transports you directly into the middle of his live sets.
+There are also breaks and funk influenced beats (Suncatcher, Samodiva), some mellow moments (Soar and The Universe In Her Eyes) and some industrial electronica in A Taste of Metal.
+We know Strahil adores Aphex Twin and we see that clearly in Peter Plet Plete which intentionally brings memories for the IDM era.

 There are occasional cheeky melodies which Strahil often use in his productions and proven very effective and great example of this is the track Perth, which is an ideal combo of disco influenced strings and his euphoric style and is something like a peak in the LP – if somehow you didn’t had the desire to shake it up during the first part of the album, then Perth definitely should do it.